dmbarbour/wikilon/docs/CommandLine.md

 ### Claw Namespaces

-It's convenient to have *short* words when writing code.
-Short words will tend to be monopolized for a given purpose.
-We'll eventually want to assign a different meaning to the same short words for use in another context.
-The conventional mechanism in programming languages to handle this issue is *namespaces*, an ability to contextually access names without fully writing them.

-My current approach to namespaces involves use of a `#` prefix to set a namespace attribute for a volume of code.
+Claw currently provides a simplistic namespace model: a region of code will have a single namespace, which may be specified as `#prefix`.
+The namespace implicitly becomes a prefix for all words in the Claw expansion, including implicit words.

-        #foo: 42 bar        desugars fully to
+        #foo: 42 bar        expands to bytecode
         [{&_foo:_}]%#42{%foo:int}{%foo:bar}

+An empty prefix is valid and is also the default namespace.

+The goal of namespaces is to support exploration of alternative program models within a single dictionary.
+This requires alternative definitions for data plumbing and utility words.

 Claw uses namespace attributes to guide rendering and expansion.
 Some words cannot be expressed in a given namespace.
 For example, under `#foo:` the word `bar` cannot be expressed because it lacks a `foo:` prefix, and `foo:9` cannot be expressed because `9` doesn't parse as a valid word.
 In these cases, the claw view is forced to use the token expansion, e.g. `\{%bar}` or `\{%foo:9}`.

 A namespace attribute within a block is limited to the remaining scope of that block.
 In case of command sequences, namespaces also impact the commas.
 So developers will need to be aware of this.

-There is a proposal for *Qualified Namespaces* that I'm still contemplating.
+There is a proposal for *Qualified Namespaces*, below, that I'm still contemplating.

 ## Claw Semantics and Round Tripping